NCHSAA provides modified COVID guidance as fall sports open in-season activity

 CHAPEL HILL — The North Carolina High School Athletic Association has provided updated guidance with regard to in-season tryouts, practices and events as the fall sports regular season activities resumed on Wednesday, Nov.
 4.

 For off-season skills development sessions, indoor events will continue the previously mandated limit of 25 people, a total that includes players, coaches and support staff.
-However, the NCHSAA issued that an increase in the number of participants would be allowed for outdoor work to 100 people, a total that includes coaches and support staff, a number that previously had been only 50 people.
+However, the NCHSAA stated that an increase in the number of participants would be allowed for outdoor work, from the previous 50 people to 100 people, a total that includes coaches and support staff.
 Spectators still are not allowed to attend off-season skill development sessions.

 The limits afford a variable when it comes to in-season tryouts and practices.
 During tryouts and practices for an in-season sport according to the NCHSAA calendar, players, coaches and support staff do not count toward the capacity limits, allowing larger-rostered sports such as football the ability to participate as full squads.
 Spectators are still not allowed at regular-season tryouts and practices, however.